Geneva College

-Geneva College is a private Christian college in Beaver Falls, Pennsylvania.
-Founded in 1848, in Northwood, Ohio, the college moved to its present location in 1880, where it continues to educate a student body of about 1400 traditional undergraduates in over 30 majors, as well as graduate students in a handful of master's programs.
-The only undergraduate institution affiliated with the Reformed Presbyterian Church of North America (RPCNA), the college's undergraduate core curriculum emphasizes the humanities and the formation of a Reformed Christian worldview.
+Geneva College is a private Christian college in Beaver Falls, Pennsylvania, United States.
+Founded in 1848 in Northwood, Ohio, the college moved to its present location in 1880.
+It enrolls about 1,400 undergraduates in over 30 majors, as well as graduate students in a handful of master's programs.
+The undergraduate curriculum emphasizes the humanities and the formation of a Reformed Christian worldview.
+It is the only undergraduate institution affiliated with the Reformed Presbyterian Church of North America.

 History

-Geneva College was founded in 1848 in Northwood, Ohio, by John Black Johnston, a minister of the RPCNA.
+Geneva College was founded in 1848 in Northwood, Logan County, Ohio, by John Black Johnston, a minister of the RPCNA.
 The college was founded as "Geneva Hall", and was named after the Swiss center of the Reformed faith movement.
 After briefly closing during the American Civil War, the college continued operating in Northwood until 1880.
 By that time, the college leadership had begun a search for alternate locations that were closer to urban areas.
 After considering several locations in the Midwest, the denomination chose the College Hill neighborhood of Beaver Falls, Pennsylvania.
 The college constructed its current campus on land donated by the Harmony Society.
 Old Main, the oldest building on campus, was completed in 1881.

 The Rapp Technical Design Center was completed in 2002.
 A major project to reroute Pennsylvania Route 18, which runs through the campus, was completed in November 2007.
-Improvements to Reeves Stadium and the construction of a campus entrance and pedestrian mall were completed in time for the fall semester in 2009.
+Improvements to Reeves Stadium and the construction of a campus entrance and pedestrian mall were completed in 2009.

 Presidents

 Administration

-Two bodies oversee the administration of the college, the Board of Corporators and the Board of Trustees; while the Corporators are the official legal owners of the college, in practice most authority is delegated to the Trustees, who are elected by the Corporators.
+Two bodies oversee the administration of the college, the Board of Corporators and the Board of Trustees; while the Corporators are the legal owners of the college, in practice most authority is delegated to the Trustees, who are elected by the Corporators.
 Both Boards drafted the philosophical basis on which the college rests, known as the Foundational Concepts of Higher Education.
 The RPCNA still takes an active sponsorship and oversight role in the college: the college president, chaplain, and chairman of the Department of Biblical Studies must be members of the RPCNA, and all members of the Board of Corporators and the majority of the Board of Trustees must be RPCNA members.
 All professors and lecturers in the Department of Biblical Studies must subscribe to the Westminster Confession of Faith, and all full-time faculty and staff members must submit a written statement confessing faith in Jesus Christ and the Christian religion.

 The university was granted an exception to Title IX in 2014 which allows it to legally discriminate against LGBT students.